X-Men Trilogy Review - Differences Between Movies And Comics

 The X-Men comics would introduce new characters as the years went by.
 Characters such as Wolverine and Storm are part of the second generation of X-Men.
 They came much later in 1975.

 The X-Men comics became very popular and gathered a large number of fans.
-To capitalize on this popularity, a series of three movies were made based on the X-Men characters.
+To capitalize on this popularity, several movies were made based on the X-Men characters.
 These are:

-While the movie are loosely based on the comics with lots of similarities, there are notable differences that stand out to fans who are familiar with the comics.
+While the movies are loosely based on the comics with lots of similarities, there are notable differences that stand out to fans who are familiar with the comics.

 A mutant is a human being, who carries the mutant gene.
 This X-Gene usually gives an otherwise normal human being additional abilities or powers that other human beings do not have.
-These abilities can vary significantly, including:
+These abilities can vary significantly, but may include:

-Not all mutants are powerful.
-Some are simply deformed.
-However, all mutants are different from human beings in some way, which is not always so apparent.
+Not all mutants are powerful or strong.
+Some are simply deformed or weak.
+However, all mutants are different from human beings in some way.
+In some cases, the difference is not always so apparent from the outside.